 You probably already know that just because you’re a trader doesn’t mean you’re going to become a billionaire overnight.
-Likewise, trading isn’t luck.
+Likewise, trading isn’t about luck.
 Trading is a step-by-step process that will allow you to make consistent profits as a disciplined trader.
-And every process needs a system.
+And, every process needs a system.

 Why?
 Because a well thought-out strategy that matches your own goals and personality will save you from emotional collapse when trades go south.
 It saves you from making rash decisions.
 It saves you from shooting from the hip.
 It covers you when you’re tired or not focused.
 It covers you when temptation of that big return is dangled in front of you and you get excited about a potential big win.
 Say it with me: Systems Save.